 Limited visibility also contributes to many pedestrian accidents.
 At night and during adverse weather conditions like fog, rain, or snow, pedestrians can be more difficult for drivers to see.
 This is especially true if pedestrians are wearing dark-colored clothing that blends into the background.

 While pedestrians should try to make themselves visible to traffic, the ultimate responsibility lies with drivers to operate safely for the conditions, use headlights, and keep a careful lookout for pedestrians at all times.
-Motorists must slow down and use extra caution when driving at night and in bad weather.
+Motorists must slow down and use extra caution when driving at night and in bad weather to account for the possibility of less-than-clearly-visible pedestrians.

 Sadly, some drivers fail to adjust their driving for the conditions.
 They may continue traveling at normal speeds even when visibility is very low.
 This makes it extremely difficult to spot pedestrians in time to avoid hitting them.